c0pperdragon/A-VideoBoard/README.md

 If you plan to use an A-Video board, feel free to contact me for assistance: reinhard.grafl (at) aon.at
-Maybe I will either have some spare PCBs I could send you to populate yourself, or even provide you will a fully assembled board for the cost of the parts and shipping.
+Maybe I will either have some spare PCBs I could send you to populate yourself, or even provide you with a fully assembled board for the cost of the parts and shipping.